Things to see and do

 Queen Mary’s Tower

-Visit the turret in which Mary, Queen of Scots was held captive from 1567, by order of her cousin Queen Elizabeth I.
+Visit the site where Mary, Queen of Scots was held captive from 1568, by order of her cousin Queen Elizabeth I.

 Fleeing from her rebellious Scottish subjects, Mary was heir-apparent to the English throne.
 She was also a Catholic, and ally of the French, so far too dangerous to be allowed to remain free.

-She was imprisoned in the tower under the watchful eye of Sir Francis Knollys.
+She was imprisoned at Carlisle under the watchful eye of Sir Francis Knollys.
 He allowed the Queen to take walks at the front of the castle on what is now known as ‘Lady’s Walk’.

 Step into the rich and turbulent past of Carlisle Castle in the exhibition that brings the castle’s most famous inhabitants to life.
 Discover their stories, from Mary Queen of Scots, and Bonnie Prince Charlie, to notorious Border Reivers such as Kinmont Willie Armstrong.
 Hear about his dramatic rescue in the exhibition.